devopsdinosaur/tcgshop-mods/nerd_shirts/docs/mod-developers-guide.md

 * ![vscode-paste-folder](images/vscode-paste-folder.jpg)
 1. Now you should have a directory tree that looks like this:
 * ![vscode-jeans-folder](images/vscode-jeans-folder.jpg)
-1. At this point you now have a "mod" folder which tells nerd_shirts to replace all of the female customers' blue jeans with the textures in your directory tree.
+1. At this point you now have a booster folder which tells nerd_shirts to replace all of the female customers' blue jeans with the textures in your directory tree.
 But it currently would just replace them with the exact same textures.
 So let's change one of them to get that purple tint!
 1. Navigate down to the *purple_pants\Female\Jeans_01_F Blue\Modular\Lower_Body\Jeans\Jeans_LOD0\renderer_000\material_000* directory and R-click => "Reveal in File Explorer" to open it up in Windows Explorer.
 1. In Windows Explorer, R-click "_Base_Color.png" => Open with => GIMP.
 1. If you don't know GIMP (which I really don't, to be honest) it can be almost as intimidating as Photoshop or AutoCAD, but luckily it's really easy to figure out most things with Google... and we're just changing the color tint for now.